-Yet it's well known that within just a few weeks (sometimes only days) the vows, promises and goals that are made fall by the wayside.
+At the start of every year millions of people will be making New Year Resolutions with the intention of making positive changes in their lives.
+Yet it's well known that within just a few weeks (sometimes only days) the vows, promises and desires made fall by the wayside.

 In preparation for making your new year’s resolutions stick, consider whether it's motivation or intention that will ultimately lead to success.